Easter Egg Symmetry Painting (with Free Printable!)

 1. Print Template

-Start by printing a single egg on a sheet of white paper or coloured construction paper using my “One Per Page” Easter egg template.
+Start by printing a single egg on a sheet of white paper or colored construction paper using my “One Per Page” Easter egg template.

 Depending on the type of printer you use and the size of your construction paper, you might have to cut the paper down to size.
 I thought mine was Letter-sized, but it turned out to be a little bigger, so I used a paper trimmer to cut it to the right format.
 I love how quick and easy it is, and how clean the cuts are!

-- SEWING, ARTS, AND CRAFTS STAPLE: Fiskars Recycled Bypass Paper Trimmer features a self-sharpening, bypass blade, and a 12″ deck made from 100% post-consumer-recycled materials
+• SEWING, ARTS, AND CRAFTS STAPLE: Fiskars Recycled Bypass Paper Trimmer features a self-sharpening, bypass blade, and a 12″ deck made with post-consumer-recycled materials

 If you do use one, make sure not to let your kids anywhere near it while you’re using it, and store it out of reach when not in use.